What is complex PTSD?

-Complex post-traumatic stress disorder is a mental health condition that can develop after experiencing chronic or ongoing trauma.
-Also known as complex PTSD, C-PTSD, and CPTSD, someone experiencing complex post-traumatic stress disorder will experience symptoms of PTSD as well as additional, more severe symptoms someone with PTSD may not typically have.
-Whether you have a diagnosis of PTSD or complex PTSD is not based on what kind of trauma you experienced.
-It is based on the symptoms you experience.
+Complex PTSD is a condition that can develop after experiencing chronic or ongoing trauma.
+A person will likely experience the symptoms associated with PTSD (post-traumatic stress disorder) as well as additional, often more severe symptoms.
+The diagnosis is not based on what kind of trauma you have lived through, but on the symptoms you experience.

-The main differences between PTSD and CPTSD are the cause of trauma, severity of symptoms, and overall impact on life.
-Typically, PTSD happens after a single traumatic event, for example, a car accident, an assault, or a natural disaster, while CPTSD is more likely to develop in response to long-term, repeated trauma, for example, childhood abuse, domestic violence, captivity or torture.
+The differences are what caused the trauma, how severe the symptoms are, and how much it affects someone’s life.
+Typically, PTSD happens after a single traumatic event (e.g. a car accident), while CPTSD is more likely to develop in response to long-term, repeated trauma, such as childhood abuse, domestic violence, captivity or torture.

-Although both share symptoms, someone with CPTSD may have more intense, pervasive symptoms than someone with PTSD.
-CPTSD can also have a more significant impact on functioning, including on someone’s self-esteem, relationships, and work.
+Although both share symptoms, someone with CPTSD may experience more intense, pervasive symptoms.
+It can also have a more significant impact on functioning, including on someone’s self-esteem, relationships, and work.

-While professionals recognise some types of trauma can have additional symptoms to PTSD, there are disagreements about whether complex PTSD is a type of PTSD, or a separate condition.
-Experts also disagree on what it should be called.
+While experts agree that some kinds of trauma come with extra symptoms beyond typical PTSD, there's still some debate about whether complex PTSD is a type of PTSD or a completely separate condition.
+They also disagree on what it should be called.
+Some refer to it as “enduring personality change after catastrophic experience” (EPACACE), while others go with “disorders of extreme stress not otherwise specified” (DESNOS).

 Symptoms of complex PTSD

-Complex PTSD has additional symptoms to PTSD.
-These can vary from person to person, but often include flashbacks or nightmares about the trauma, feelings of being on edge or experiencing hyper-arousal (difficulty sleeping, irritability, hypervigilance, or trouble concentrating), avoiding certain memories or feelings, and feelings or guilt or isolation.
+Symptoms will vary, but often include flashbacks or nightmares about the trauma, feelings of being on edge or experiencing hyper-arousal (difficulty sleeping, irritability, hypervigilance, or trouble concentrating), avoiding certain memories or feelings, and feelings of guilt or isolation.

-Symptoms of CPTSD are more complex, and can involve profound changes in identity, emotional regulation, and relationships.
-In addition to meeting all the diagnostic requirements for PTSD, someone with CPTSD will experience additional severe and persistent symptoms.
-These can include:
+Symptoms can involve profound changes in identity, emotional regulation, and relationships.
+In addition to meeting the diagnostic requirements for PTSD, someone with CPTSD will likely experience these often more severe, persistent symptoms:

 - Affective dysregulation: Difficulty managing emotions, often leading to intense feelings of anger, sadness, or emotional numbness.